-MICHAEL C. DEWAN, MD, grew up in Austin, Texas and attended college at the University of Notre Dame where he graduated magna cum laude with a Bachelor of Science in 2007.
+Michael C. Dewan, MD, MSCI, grew up in Austin, Texas and attended college at the University of Notre Dame where he graduated magna cum laude with a Bachelor of Science in 2007.
 He received his MD from Yale Medical School in 2012 where he was awarded the Frank Parker Prize and named a Farr Scholar.
-Currently, Dr. Dewan is pursuing a Master of Science in Clinical Investigation (MSCI) degree from the Graduate School at Vanderbilt.
-In his 5th year, Dr. Dewan is serving as a Paul Farmer Fellow within the Program in Global Surgery and Social Change at Harvard Medical School.
-The 1-year enfolded fellowship in Global Neurosurgery is conducted in Uganda and Zambia under the direction of Dr. Benjamin Warf.
+Currently, during his subspecialty years, Dr. Dewan completed a Master of Science in Clinical Investigation degree from the Graduate School of Vanderbilt.
+In his 5th year, Dr. Dewan served as a Paul Farmer Surgery Fellow within the Department of Global Health and Social Medicine at Harvard.
+The 1-year mixed clinical and research fellowship in Global Neurosurgery was conducted in several hospitals throughout Sub-Saharan Africa and Southeast Asia.

-Clinically, Dr. Dewan’s interests include epilepsy, oncology, hydrocephalus, and pediatric spinal deformity.
-Academically, his efforts focus on outcome predictive modeling, clinical trial design, surgical education, and neurosurgical capacity building.
+Clinically, Dr. Dewan’s interests include epilepsy, oncology, hydrocephalus, and congenital neurosurgery.
+Academically, his efforts focus on outcome predictive modeling, global neurosurgical training, and neurosurgical capacity building.

 Beyond Neurosurgery he enjoys golf, water and snow skiing, and travel.